We all know coffee, and are obsessed with it (oh, the smell, the taste, and the feel).

 One is Arabica, which was cultivated in the Arabian Peninsula.
 The name Arabica comes from there.

 Arabica is the most produced coffee in the world.
-Most people prefer to consume it more.
+Most people prefer to consume it more because it is a specialty coffee.

 Arabica coffee contains less caffeine than Robusta coffee.